 Call For Sound Guidance and Aggressive Legal Advocacy

-Since 1986, attorney William C. Gentry has been providing men and women throughout Georgia with skilled family law representation that focuses on achieving results in contempt and enforcement cases.
-William C. Gentry works directly with his clients to craft legal strategies that aim to protect their rights and meet the needs of their children.
+For decades, the Gentry Law Firm’s team has been providing men and women throughout Georgia with skilled family law representation that focuses on achieving results in contempt and enforcement cases.
+Our experienced attorneys work directly with our clients to craft legal strategies that aim to protect their rights and meet the needs of their children.
 Regardless of the unique circumstances in your case, you can count on us to walk you through the entire process and stand by your side at every hearing.
-Call 770-884-4171 for an initial consultation or contact us online.
+Call 770-425-5573 for an initial consultation or contact us online.